Last Updated on May 27, 2023 by Robert A. Foreman

 Dry Overgrips:

 Dry overgrips have an excellent capacity to absorb sweat even on the hottest days of matches.
-They will make sure that your dry hands have enough control over the racquet for delivering consistent shots.
-Moreover, sweat free-hands also keep the players comfortable.
+They will make sure that your dry hands have enough control over the racquet to deliver consistent shots.
+Moreover, sweat-free hands also keep the players comfortable.

 However, these overgrips are thinner, light-weight, and wear out so easily.
 So, players must change them repeatedly.